In a sport where the term “sniper” is often thrown around too

 been part of the fight card, as the co-main event between Brian

-and Diego
+Ortega and Diego

-, which had already been moved from featherweight to
+Lopes, which had already been moved from featherweight to

 lightweight the day before, fell apart entirely when Ortega fell